Fujifilm X100V Comparison Review

 The Fujifilm X100V is a fixed lens compact camera that was officially introduced in February 2020 and is equipped with an APS-C sensor.
 It offers a resolution of 26 megapixel.

 Is the Fujifilm X100V a good camera?
-The X100V has a Camera Elo of 2956.
-This rating puts the X100V among the top 20 percent of all prime lens compact cameras.
-In terms of its sensor size category (APS cameras), the X100V ranks among the top 10 percent.
+The X100V has a Camera Elo of 2761.
+This rating puts the X100V among the top 10 percent of all prime lens compact cameras.
+In terms of its sensor size category (APS cameras), the X100V also ranks among the top 10 percent.
+Based on its within category standings, the camera earns a 5-star performance rating.

 |Fixed lens compact camera|